MelonSmasher/chef_firefox_configuration/README.md

 ### Clear Preferences:

 Can be used to "blank" certain preferences.
 This can be useful e.g. to disable functions that rely on comparing version numbers.
 These settings are set in the mozilla.cfg file.
-Any valid firefox preference string can be a member of the hash.
+Any valid firefox preference string can be a member of the array.

 Ruby usage: